360world3/FinalMajorProject-/sessions/01/readme.md

 * How can this approach influence my work?
 * When should you pivot?
-* How is 'vanity metrix' distinctive from 'measurable metrix'?
+* How is 'vanity metrics' distinctive from 'measurable metrics'?

-Watch [this lecture by Eric Reis](https://m.youtube.com/watch?v=pFZmfqakuhE) on his methodology the lean start up Here is a [slide deck that](http://www.lse.ac.uk/assets/richmedia/channels/publicLecturesAndEvents/slides/20120112_1830_theLeanStartup_sl.pdf) covers the same:
+Watch [this lecture by Eric Reis](https://m.youtube.com/watch?v=pFZmfqakuhE) on his methodology the Lean Start up Here is a [slide deck that](http://www.lse.ac.uk/assets/richmedia/channels/publicLecturesAndEvents/slides/20120112_1830_theLeanStartup_sl.pdf) covers the same topic.

 # Blog

-### What is your preliminary design challenge?

-Start to use the design tools offered in this session to articulate your design challenge.
+### What is the lean startup and how can I use it as a methodology for my project?

+Other questions to keep in mind:

+* How can this approach influence my work?
+* When should you pivot?
+* How is 'vanity metrics' distinctive from 'measurable metrics'?